Daniel-Ros/GroundMnW/README.md

 ## Abstract
 Our main goal of this project was to build a platform where people can share their vehicles somewhat like AirBNB.
+[click here](https://youtu.be/fG6w6lNMLB0) for short video of the application

 ## Project structure
 |folder|description |